ansys/pyensight/doc/source/calc_functions.rst

 component is not requested if a scalar variable is used.

-The spatial mean is computed by summing the product of the volume (3D, or area 2D, or length 1D) of each element by the value of the scalar (or vector component) taken at the centroid of the element (nodal variables are interpolated at each cell centroid using cell shape blending or metric functions), for each element over the entire part.
+The spatial mean is computed by summing the product of the volume (3D, area 2D, or length 1D) of each element by the value of the scalar (or vector component) taken at the centroid of the element (nodal variables are interpolated at each cell centroid using cell shape blending or metric functions) for each element over the entire part.
 The final sum is then divided by the total volume (or area) of the part.

 :math:`\text{Spatial Mean}=\frac{{\displaystyle \sum {s}_{i}vo{l}_{i}}}{{\displaystyle \sum vo{l}_{i}}}`